Dissipative dynamics in a quantum bistable system: Crossover from weak to strong damping

-While the dynamics of a TLS can occur in the coherent or incoherent tunneling regime, for the DDS there's a richer variety of dynamical regimes, due to the different energy scales involved in the problem.\\ Looking at the free DDS dynamics depicted in Fig. \ref{fig3}, we recognize three characteristic frequencies: $\Omega_2\ll\Omega_1\ll\Omega_0$.
-As discussed in Sec. \ref{DDS}, this is reflected by the presence of a slow tunneling dynamics, occurring at the time scale $\Omega_2^{-1}$, a fast tunneling dynamics with frequency $\Omega_1$ and the intra-well dynamics, which occurs on the shortest time scale $\Omega_0^{-1}$.
-In the dissipative case the different oscillatory behaviors undergo damping/temperature dependent frequency shifts and are progressively suppressed at different dissipation regimes.\\ At intermediate damping and temperature the dynamical regimes are controlled by the behavior of the effective TLSs introduced in Sec.~\ref{approximations}, as the natural description for the system passes from the energy representation to the localized one given by the DVR.
-It is thus suggestive to use the machinery existing for the spin-boson problem to give an indication of the boundaries between different dynamical regimes in the parameter space.\\ As discussed in Sec.~\ref{approximations}, each effective TLS, denoted by $\{|Q_i\rangle,|Q_j\rangle\}$, has its tunneling element $\Delta_{ij}$, bias $\epsilon_{ij}$ and characteristic distance $q_{ij}=Q_{i}-Q_{j}$.
-It follows that at fixed $\gamma$, the effective coupling $K_{ij}$ to which a TLS is subject can be more or less strong, depending on its parameters.
-The effective damping strength, or Kondo parameter, for the TLS $\{|Q_i\rangle,|Q_j\rangle\}$ is defined by
+At intermediate coupling and temperature the dynamical regimes are controlled by the behavior of the effective TLSs introduced in Sec.~\ref{approximations}, as the natural description for the system passes from the energy representation to the localized one given by the discrete variable representation.
+It is thus suggestive to use the machinery existing for the spin-boson problem to give an indication of the boundaries in the parameter space between different dynamical regimes.\\ As discussed in Sec.~\ref{approximations}, each of the six effective TLSs, which we denote by $\{|Q_i\rangle,|Q_j\rangle\}$ ($i\neq j$), has its tunneling element $\Delta_{ij}$, bias $\epsilon_{ij}$ (see Appendix~\ref{parameters} for numerical values), and characteristic distance $q_{ij}=Q_{i}-Q_{j}$.
+As a consequence, at fixed $\gamma$, the effective coupling strength for an effective TLS can be more or less strong, depending on the TLS considered.
+This effective coupling strength, also called Kondo parameter, for $\{|Q_i\rangle,|Q_j\rangle\}$ is defined by

-For a real symmetric TLS at $T=0$, the value $K=1/2$ corresponds to the transition from the coherent to the incoherent behavior, while at $K=1$ the \emph{localization} occurs, consisting in the complete inhibition of the tunneling, with the consequence that the particle doesn't leave the well where it was prepared.
-The coherent-to-incoherent transition temperature $T^{*}$ as a function of the effective damping for the symmetric TLS is given by~\cite{Weiss2012}
+At $T=0$, for a \emph{symmetric} two-level system, $K=1/2$ corresponds to the transition from the coherent to the incoherent behavior, while at $K=1$ \emph{localization} occurs, consisting in the complete inhibition of tunneling, so the particle does not leave the well where it was prepared. \\ The coherent-incoherent transition temperature $T^{*}$ as a function of $K$ for a symmetric TLS is given by